Hristo Botev: Literary works

 In 1875 Botev published his poetic works in a book called "Songs and Poems", together with his close associate Bulgarian revolutionary poet and future politician and statesman, Stefan Stambolov.
 Botev's poetry reflected the sentiments of the poor people, filled with revolutionary ideas, struggling for their freedom against both foreign and domestic tyrants.
 His poetry was influenced by the Russian revolutionary democrats and the figures of the Paris Commune.
 Under this influence, Botev rose both as a poet and a revolutionary democrat.
 Many of his poems are imbued with revolutionary zeal and determination, such as My Prayer ("Moyata molitva"), At Farewell ("Na proshtavane"), Hajduks ("Haiduti"), In the Tavern ("V mehanata"), and Struggle ("Borba").
-Others are romantic, balladic (Hadzhi Dimitar), even elegiac.
-Perhaps the greatest of his poems is The Hanging of Vasil Levski ("Obesvaneto na Vasil Levski").
+Others are romantic, balladic (Hadzhi Dimitar).